-It is common knowledge that in August, 2018, TLS 1.3 was ratified by the Internet Engineering Task Force (IETF), which has made it the new standard for connection security on the internet.
+It is common knowledge that in August, 2018, Transport Layer Security (TLS) Protocol Version 1.3 was ratified by the Internet Engineering Task Force (IETF), which has made it the new standard for connection security on the internet.
 The approved version of the RFC is an upgrade of the TLS 1.2 standard, which had been under discussion for over two years by the IETF.
 TLS 1.3 primarily focuses on the speed and security of connections.

 However, TLS 1.3 comes with its own set of challenges and concerns, especially for the network traffic inspection industry.

-In this article, we will look at some of the major developments in TLS 1.3, their relevance to middle box decryption solutions, concerns raised by the upgrades introduced, relevance of TLS 1.2 after the ratification of TLS 1.3, and how these changes impact middle box decryption solutions.
+In this article, we will look at some of the major TLS developments, their relevance to middle box SSL decryption solutions, concerns raised by the upgrades introduced, relevance of TLS 1.2 after the ratification of TLS 1.3, and how these changes impact middle box SSL decryption solutions.

-Some of the major upgrades made in TLS 1.3 are as follows:
+Some of the major upgrades are as follows:

-By the time TLS 1.3 was published, ESNI support was dropped, due to performance overhead and low adoption.
+By the time this new protocol version was published, ESNI support was dropped, due to performance overhead and low adoption.
 However, server certificate encryption was adopted by default.
 While this fails to provide complete user privacy, it helps the protocol to evolve since most of the handshake is now encrypted and therefore unaffected by compatibility issues with older clients.

-In previous TLS versions, users were allowed to renegotiate cipher suites by simply rearranging the preference list in the Server Hello.
+In previous Transport Layer Security (TLS) versions, users were allowed to renegotiate cipher suites by simply rearranging the preference list in the Server Hello.
 This could lead to downgrade attacks, where an attacker could simply rearrange the cipher suite list and downgrade the client to a vulnerable TLS or SSL version, exploiting their vulnerabilities.

-TLS 1.3 introduces a new mode called the Zero Round-Trip Time (0-RTT), which saves a round trip during connection setup for certain applications.
-This method leverages pre-shared keys (PSK) from either previously established TLS connections or some external source to increase performance and reduce latency.
+The new 1.3 protocol introduces a new mode called the Zero Round-Trip Time (0-RTT), which saves a round trip during connection setup for certain applications.
+This method leverages pre-shared keys (PSK) from either previously established Transport Layer Security connections or some external source to increase performance and reduce network latency.
 However, this method introduces certain vulnerabilities, which are discussed in the next section.

 Consequently, this traffic has to be decrypted to match the SNI with the certificate SAN, and once the traffic is decrypted, the privacy rules are violated, leading to lawsuits and fines.
 As adoption of TLS 1.3 picks up, these privacy rules would have to be updated accordingly, which itself, would open a Pandora’s box of privacy concerns and other issues.